SmokyDaBear/code-wiki-app/src/notes/home.md

 # 📚 Programming Notes Hub

+#### Author: SmokyDaBear Follow me on [GitHub](https://github.com/SmokyDaBear)

+#### Want your own website, or help setting one up?
+Visit [Verdant Webworks](https://verdant-webworks.vercel.app/)

-Welcome to your comprehensive programming notes collection!
-This is your central hub for learning and referencing various programming languages and technologies.
+Welcome to what initially started as my personal notes collection but has since grown into a comprehensive resource for learning and referencing various programming languages and technologies.
+This is your central hub for all things programming!
+Built with React and Vite and a little help from ChatGPT, this app is designed to be fast, responsive, and easy to navigate.

 ## 🎯 What You'll Find Here